 More Knives than you'll ever need - the 13 piece Australian Knife Set.

-The set includes kitchen knives (Chef's knife), "Joey" (Petty Knife") and the "Croc" (Serrated/Bread Knife) the "Wombat" (a bestial Chopper), the Dingo (a delightful yet powerful All-Purpose) and the Koala (when intricacy is needed).
-We have recently added the Wallaby (mid sized chef knife).
+The set includes: The Big Red (Chef's knife), The Joey (Petty Knife"), The Croc (Serrated/Bread Knife), The Wombat (a bestial chopper), The Dingo (a delightful yet powerful All-Purpose), and The Koala (when intricacy is needed).
+We have recently added the Wallaby (mid sized Chef's knife).